Setup

 • Check the issue is properly assigned, Gibon should comment on the issue to acknowledge it was received.
 You should also see the issue in your queue in the WebApp

-• Gibon will only work on so many tasks concurrently within your organization and across all organizations.
-If tasks appear in the WebApp and are stuck in a queued state, most likely Gibon is working on something else at the moment.
+• With 1 concurrent task execution, Gibon works on one task at a time.
+If tasks appear in the WebApp and are stuck in a queued state, Gibon is working on another task.
 Simply wait, if the task isn't picked up after a few hours then contact support

 Max Steps / Iterations